 If you have questions or need assistance in using the library, please do not hesitate to ask.
 Library staff are available to help you identify information and can show you, step by step, how to find books and other materials.

 Finding Items in the Library

 You can find books and journals on the shelves in the Library.
 They are arranged according to their call numbers in alphabetical and numerical order.
 The Library catalogue lists key information you need to actually find the book: the call number, location (for example, books starting with the letter A through L are on the 3rd Floor, M through Z are on the 4th Floor), and if the book is available or on loan.

-Course reserves are listed in your MyCourseLink course page and hard copy items are available from the Circulation Desk.
-For these items, write down the call number and ask for it at the Circulation desk of the library where it is located.
+Course reserves are listed in your MyCourseLink course page and hard copy items are available from the library.
+For these items, write down the call number and ask library staff for it at the library where it is located.
 Course reserves usually have short loan periods (for example 2 hours or 1 day), and the fines are higher as well.